larrylvzg/mysite/content/en/posts/using-images-in-page-bundle/index.md

 ---

-In old days, when you want to put a image in your page, you have to place this image into the **static** folder in your hugo project.
-It will be hard to distinguish as the quantity of your pages and images increasing.
+In previous version of `Hugo`, when you want to reference a image file on your page, you have to place this image file into the **static** folder of your hugo project.
+It would be difficult to distinguish over time.

-Hugo page bundle is mainly used for the content organization.
-With this feature, You can place the page resources like images, documents(pdf, doc...) together with content(markdown file) itself, so your contents would be better for maintenence.
+`Page Bundle` is mainly used for the content organization.
+With this feature, You can place the page resources like images, documents(pdf, doc...) together with content file(.md, .html etc) itself, so your content structure would be more intuitive.

 ## The display of result for this shortcode
-{{< pagebundle/img "**.jpg" "Those cupcakes are way overcooked!" >}}
+{{< pagebundle/img "images/deer.jpg" "A beautiful deer!" >}}

 ## How to organize your content with images.
 #### Directory structure: